Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A meta review: Ensemble of the learning paradigms

-In \cite{cruz-etal-2020-localization}, pretrained transfer learning models like BERT \cite{devlin2019bert}, ULMFiT \cite{howard2018universal} and GPT-2 \cite{radford2019language}, for fake news detection.
-Along with this it also includes an auxiliary language modelling task to adapt to the writing style of the downstream task of fake new detection.
-Therefore introducing multi-task fine-tuning in this work by combining losses from both the tasks.
-In a similar work \cite{dong_0216046}, transfer learning and \ac{MTL} are used together for \ac{NER} on Chinese \ac{EMR}.
-It trains a bi-directional \ac{LSTM} in the general (source) domain and further use the acquired knowledge from the source domain to improve the performance of \ac{NER} in chinese EMR \ie target domain. \ac{POS} tagging and \ac{NER} are the two tasks in the target domain which are trained alternatively, so that knowledge form one task may enhance the knowledge gained by the other task.
-Since the aim of this work is \ac{NER}, the \ac{POS} is treated as an auxiliary task that aids in better learning of chinese \ac{NER}.
-On similar grounds, \cite{taslimipoor_cross} intends to classify the multi-word expressions, with the help of two auxiliary tasks of dependency arcs and labels.
+In \cite{cruz-etal-2020-localization}, pretrained transfer learning models such as BERT \cite{devlin2019bert}, ULMFiT \cite{howard2018universal} and GPT-2 \cite{radford2019language}, were used for fake news detection.
+This included an auxiliary language modeling task to adapt to the writing style of the downstream task of fake news detection.
+Therefore, multi-task fine-tuning was introduced in this work by combining losses from both tasks.
+In a similar work by \cite{dong_0216046}, transfer learning and \ac{MTL} were used together for \ac{NER} on Chinese \ac{EMR}.
+This trains a bi-directional \ac{LSTM} in general (source) domain and further uses the acquired knowledge from the source domain to improve the performance of \ac{NER} in Chinese EMR, \ie the target domain. \ac{POS} tagging and \ac{NER} are the two tasks in the target domain that are trained alternatively so that knowledge from one task may enhance the knowledge gained by the other task.
+Since this work aims at \ac{NER}, \ac{POS} is treated as an auxiliary task that aids in better learning of Chinese \ac{NER}.
+On similar grounds, \cite{taslimipoor_cross} intends to classify the multi-word expressions with the help of two auxiliary tasks of dependency arcs and labels.
 To attain this, it utilizes knowledge shared by the pretrained model for \ac{POS} and dependency parse tags for two different languages.
-This is because the target language is has limited resource and cross lingual transfer learning helps to overcome this issue.
+This is because the target language has limited resources, and cross-lingual transfer learning helps overcome this issue.